 The idea of the “Cloud Foundry Technical Day: BOSH” is to create an event that is focused on BOSH, the orchestration tool which lies at the heart of Cloud Foundry.
 It’s a one day event being held as part of the Cloud Foundry Summit in Santa Clara.
 Although there are usually presentations at the Cloud Foundry Summits that include BOSH, we wanted to take a closer look at this powerful deployment mechanism that so many of our community members use for Cloud Foundry and beyond.

 How did the idea for BOSH Day come about?

 The idea of organising a BOSH day began at the Cloud Foundry Summit in Berlin last November.
-There were several community members and summit attendees, from companies such as Stark & Wayne, Altoros, Anynines and Pivotal who were keen to dive deeper into some of the more technical aspects of Cloud Foundry.
+There were several community members and summit attendees, from companies such as Stark & Wayne, Altoros, Anynines and VMware who were keen to dive deeper into some of the more technical aspects of Cloud Foundry.
 BOSH was the hot topic that kept coming up and it seems that folks either love it or hate it!
-We weren’t sure how much interest there would be for such an event so this is an experiment that I’m leading, along with lots of support from my colleagues at Pivotal and the events team at the Cloud Foundry Foundation.
+We weren’t sure how much interest there would be for such an event so this is an experiment that I’m leading, along with lots of support from my colleagues at VMware and the events team at the Cloud Foundry Foundation.

 Is BOSH Day just for experts?

 No, our aim was to put together a balanced program of talks to support all levels of experience, including a presentation and demo on “Building your first BOSH Release”.
 We’ve also got a talk reviewing the features included in BOSH 2.0 and lessons learned using BOSH, so it should appeal to beginners as well as experts.